(Adopted January 2015; Fee Schedule updated March 2019)

 Life safety meetings for residents are scheduled twice per year.
 Additional information is available from the management office by request.

 The following is a list of charges and fees in effect as of the publishing of this document.
 Any charge or fee is subject to change by the board.
-Information on all current charges and fees shall be available from the management office.
+Information on all current charges and fees shall be available from the Management Office.
 Fees acquired by renters will be charged to the unit owner’s account, but either the renter or the owner may make a payment.

 A $60 annual registration fee is charged per bike, and will not be subject to proration.

 A $1 per page fee is charged after the first five pages.
+Making a short fax is complimentary.

 GARAGE OIL LEAKS